 Dr. Buteyko made more than one discovery.
 Among them were his findings regarding sex, in which he determined what is natural for human beings and what is not.
 This work helped heal many health problems related to reproductive organs, as well as some psychological issues.
-This topic is discussed in detail during our educational course called Breathing Normalization Level 2.
+This topic is discussed in detail during our educational course called Buteyko Breathing Normalization Method Level 2.

 Many people lose energy when they make love.
 It happens greatly due to heavy mouth breathing that accompanies the process.
 Of course, sex comes with excitement, which, as any strong emotion, stimulates deep breathing, creating a situation that the body perceives as ‘stress’ losing carbon dioxide.
 You can try breathing through your nose while making love; however, many people find it too plain and diminishing for their thrill.